(Above) Image from the MLS of the lobby of 111 East Chestnut Condominium, a 444-unit 56-story Gold Coast condominium that is also known as Elysées.

 16-Jun-18 His behavior admittedly aggressive, some would say obnoxious and rude, but a state appellate court says a condominium association in Chicago was wrong to fine a unit owner for expressing his opinions about how the association is managed.

-On August 23, 2011, attorneys for 111 East Chestnut Association sent a letter to Boucher, accusing him of yelling profanities at an employee of the association who tried to enter an elevator with him.
+On August 23, 2011, attorneys for the condo association sent a letter to Boucher, accusing him of yelling profanities at an employee of the association who tried to enter an elevator with him.
 Video of the incident was captured, without audio, by a security camera and a board member who later viewed it said, You can almost see the spit coming out of his mouth, he was so furious with her.

 Five days later, Boucher received a second letter, saying he had used profanity with another employee while trying to get a replacement key card, an incident in which witnesses said he was rude and disrespectful.